security-as-code/rampart-spec/README.md

 Cross-site Scripting (XSS) is one of the most dangerous and commonly found vulnerabilities in web applications.
 XSS attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.

+ ℹ️ Cross-site Scripting vulnerabilities are covered by CWE-79.

 The XSS security feature can be used to enable protection against XSS attacks.